nus-cs2103-AY2122S1/ip/docs/README.md

 # 2Butler User Guide

 ## What is 2Butler?
 2Butler is a desktop task management application that can be used to set dates and times for various tasks and events.
 It features a Command line Interface (CLI) for you to input text commands and provides a fast and efficient way of laying down your todo list.
-It is themed based on the Nier Automata video game, and sports a unique look that will appease any Nier Automata and 2B fans out there.
+It is themed based on the Nier Automata video game, and sports a unique look that will please any Nier Automata and 2B fans out there.

 <p align="center">